eMedical, our electronic health processing system, is used to process Australian immigration health examinations.

 How do I know if my health case is still being processed by the clinic?

-If your health case is still being processed by your panel physician, the letter will display as per screen shot.
+If your health case is still being processed by your panel physician or our migration medical services provider, the letter will display as per screen shot.

 This means that your health case has not been submitted to the department yet.
 You may then need to follow up with your panel physician in relation to the progress of your health case.